A first for CDS in August 2017 is that we took a show on tour… all the way to Hurstpierpoint (Just 6 miles and 13 minutes drive from Cuckfield)…

 However the stage size and audience capacity are smaller than our usual Queen’s Hall, and the stage lacks wings although these are not “show stoppers” – and Bridge To Farce director Sophie Bradshaw and touring producer Martin Sheldon are confident that we can present the show without major changes.

 The Hurst Players are currently raising funds for a major refurbishment and improvement of the premises and CDS is pleased to be supporting them in that as a “visiting” company! have a common shared aim of bringing quality local theatre to Mid Sussex.

-The Players theatre is also used for National Theatre Live shows which bring world-class theatre to cinemas in the UK and internationally.
+The Players Theatre is also used for a variety of events including National Theatre Live shows which bring world-class theatre to cinemas in the UK and internationally.
 The Players Theatre shows screenings as part of a joint venture between the Hurst Players and the Hurst Village Cinema, with details on their website.